Mirzipan/Homm3_BG_Database/docs/index.md

-🚧Work In Progress - Stronghold, Conflux, and Cove🚧
+🚧 Work In Progress - Stronghold, Conflux, and Cove 🚧

 ## ⚔️ Content